 You cause one creature to go into a murderous rampage.
-The target must succeed on a Stamina saving throw or else gains the following benefits.
-A willing creature can choose to fail on the saving throw.
+The target must succeed on a Stamina saving throw or else gain the following features.
+A creature can choose to fail on the saving throw.

-They have advantage on Strength checks and Strength saving throws.
+They gain advantage on Strength checks and Strength saving throws.

-When they make a melee weapon attack using Strength, they gain a +2 bonus to the damage roll (this applies only twice per round).
+When they make a melee weapon attack using Strength, they gain a +2 bonus to the damage roll.
+You may apply this twice per round.

-They have Resistance to bludgeoning, piercing, and slashing damage.
+They gain resistance to all weapon damage, reducing damage by no more than three times the spell level.

-The suffers the distracted condition (DC is equal to your spell DC).
+They suffer the Distracted condition (DC is equal to your spell DC).

 The rage ends early if the target is knocked unconscious, or if their turn ends without being attacked or attacking a hostile creature, or if not taking at least one point of damage in that turn.